Overview

 Turning it on

-- Find the Focus Gaze toggle in your feature cards.
+- Find the Enable toggle on the Focus Gaze card.

-- Toggle it on.
-Status reads "Active — gaze and dwell."
+- Switch it on.
+The status line should read "Active - gaze and dwell."

 The status line tells you what's missing:

-- "Calibrate the webcam first (Lab → webcam tracker test)." — you skipped calibration during setup.
+- "Calibrate the webcam first." - consent is done, calibration isn't.
 Run it now.

-- "Couldn't start the webcam (state: ...)" — another app is using the camera, or Windows revoked permission.
-Close other camera apps and check the privacy settings.
+- "Couldn't start the webcam." - something else has the camera, or Windows revoked permission.
+Close other camera apps and check Windows privacy settings.

-Focus Gaze sits on top of normal click-to-pop — you can mix and match.
-Use it as a slow, mindful alternative when your hands are busy, or pair it with the debug gaze cursor while you're learning where the tracker thinks you're looking.
+Focus Gaze sits on top of normal click-to-pop, so you can mix the two freely.
+It works well as the slow, hands-busy option.
+Turn on the debug cursor while you're learning it so you can see where the tracker thinks you're looking.

 Gaze Minigame

-Plays in its own window so it can sit alongside a session.
+It runs in its own window, so you can leave it going alongside a session.
+It's in the Lab tab.

 Playing a round